 Going Beyond the Internet of Things

-Not only can AllJoyn connect an infinite array of smart devices; it can also be set up to collect and send feedback data to the biggest technology companies, allowing them to leverage the true power of Big Data.
+Not only can AllJoyn connect an infinite array of smart devices, it can also be set up to collect and send feedback data to the biggest technology companies, allowing them to leverage the true power of Big Data.
 According to Cisco Systems, more than 50 billion devices, ranging from Smartphones and appliances to automobiles and manufacturing systems, will be connected to the Internet by 2020, sending information to hundreds of organizations that will analyze and use feedback data to create more efficient products and systems based on the patterns and trends identified.
-Much like with using NAV 2015, and AX 7, joining big data from many sources in one solution.
+Much like using NAV 2015 and AX 7, this joins big data from many sources in one solution.